Also known as: wall handstand kickups, handstand kick-ups wall, wall kick-up handstand, wall handstand kicks, kick up handstand against wall

 What is Wall assisted handstand kick ups?

-Wall assisted handstand kick ups are a medium-difficulty calisthenics move where you kick into a vertical handstand facing the wall for support.
-It primarily targets the shoulders, triceps, forearms and core while improving balance, shoulder stability and inverted control.
+A wall assisted handstand kick up is a bodyweight skill where you kick into a handstand facing the wall for support.
+It primarily targets shoulders, triceps, forearms and core, and is rated medium difficulty.

 How to Do Wall assisted handstand kick ups